 A place of ease and joy is our natural home.
-But over time, we forget how to reconnect to that place, let alone how to live there.
-The daily stress of life impacts our well-being and we in turn, impact others, spreading confusion and suffering.
-We disconnect from our direct experience—our bodies, our feelings and the people we want to love.
+But over time, we forget how to reconnect to that way of being and to live from that potential.
+The daily stress of life impacts our well-being, and we, in turn, impact others, often unintentionally spreading confusion and suffering.
+We disconnect from our direct experience—our bodies, our feelings, and the people we want to love.
 Trying to accomplish our own happiness, we often increase the suffering of ourselves and others.

-At Dekeling, by attending community meditation, classes, and if you wish, one-on-one meetings with a teacher, you’ll learn to expand your capacity for love and fearlessness.
+At Dekeling, by attending community meditations, classes, and (if you wish) one-on-one meetings with a teacher, you’ll learn to expand your capacity for love and fearlessness.
 Together, we’ll cultivate basic sanity, kindness, and compassion.
-Your everyday life will become your path to awakening.
+Using age-old Tibetan practices, your meditation, combined with your everyday life, will become a path to awakening.

-We aim to be relaxed, welcoming and realistic about the challenges of being a spiritual seeker in the modern world.
-Together, we’ll leverage the power of clarity and compassion to create radical acts of change; starting with our own hearts and minds.
+Practicing together in this way, we aim to be relaxed, welcoming, and realistic about the challenges of being a spiritual seeker in the modern world.
+Together, we’ll leverage the power of clarity and compassion to create radical acts of change, starting with our own hearts and minds.

 In 2018, Lama Lekshe had just finished a three-year retreat, and a group of long-time students expressed interest in forming a new practice community.
 In telling the story, she said, “The idea was delightfully ‘old school,’ and not far off from how many practice groups formed in centuries past.
 The students that year ranged in age from those in their early twenties to folks in their eighties.
 Many of them had practiced or worked together before.
 We sat in a tiny house in Portland, Oregon, sitting elbow to elbow.”